Simon Collins, HIV i-Base

 If confirmed, these results would be unprecedented: for the last 15 years, annual UK HIV incidence in gay men has either been stable or steadily increased.
 The lack of change in STI rates during 2016, indicates that decline in HIV is not from changing sexual behaviour linked to HIV risk but more likely to be related to increased protection against HIV specifically – notably from PrEP and earlier use of HIV treatment.

 - Several hundred men at London clinics would have been using PrEP as part of the PROUD study, after early results in October 2014 offered PrEP to all participants.

 - Community activists, motivated by the slow pace of NHS bureaucracy, publicised the option to buy generic PrEP easily and cheaply online (6, 7, 8]

-- HIV treatment increasingly became routinely available for anyone diagnosed HIV positive.
-The risk of sexual HIV transmission is effectively zero once someone is stable on effective treatment.
+- HIV treatment became more routinely available for anyone diagnosed HIV positive.
+The risk of sexual transmission is effectively zero once someone is stable on effective treatment.

 PrEP is more than 99% effective when taken as either a daily or on-demand dosing.
 Greater access to PrEP during 2016 makes the reports of reduced HIV incidence seem more than just a coincidence.
 Early diagnosis and early treatment are likely to have had just as much impact.

 Over the same period NHS England blocked all attempts to provide PrEP and, by wanting further research, now proposes to further delay when doctors might be able to prescribe PrEP by at least another three years.